PoyBoi/requirementsHelper/README.md

 - **Version Comparison**: Compares package versions in your `requirements.txt` with the installed versions.
 - **Visual Feedback**:
-  - Displays packages that are "Up to date" in the default color.
-  - Highlights packages with a "Different version" in yellow.
-  - Highlights missing or uninstalled packages in red.
+   - Packages that are up to date appear in the `default color`, packages with different versions are highlighted in `yellow`, and missing or uninstalled packages are shown in `red`.
 - **Automatic Update**: Optionally update your `requirements.txt` to reflect the installed package versions.

 ## ⬇️ Installation

+### Method 1: Via `.bat`:

+1. Download the file from [releases](https://github.com/PoyBoi/requirementsHelper/releases/download/v1.0.0/main.bat)
+2. Run the `main.bat`

+### Method 2: Via `git clone`:

 1. Ensure you have [Python 3.8+](https://www.python.org/downloads/) installed.
 2. Clone the repository: